moleculerjs/moleculer/README.md

 ```
 The `name` is a mandatory property so it must be defined.
 It's the first part of actionName when you call it with `broker.call`.

 The `version` is an optional property.
-If you running multiple version of a service, it needs to set.
+If you are running multiple version of the same service this needs to be set.
 It will be a prefix in the actionName.
 ```js
 {
     name: "posts",